TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`setJoyX(x)`*

 **Synopsis:**
-This function set the position in the x axis of vjoy.
+This function set the position in the x axis of Vijoy.

 **Arguments**
-- `x`: The position in the x axis of the vjoy.
+- `x`: The position in the x axis of the Vijoy.

 **Returns**
 - *Nothing*